jsh58/Genrich/README.md

 ### Alignment parsing<a name="alignment"></a>

 Genrich analyzes paired-end reads aligned to a reference genome.
 It correctly infers full fragments as spanning between the 5' ends of two properly paired alignments.
-By default, it does not consider unpaired alignments, although there are three options for keeping such alignments, as described [here](#unpaired).
+By default, it does **not** consider unpaired alignments (including those from single-end reads), although there are three options for keeping such alignments, as described [here](#unpaired).

 An alternative analysis mode for ATAC-seq is also provided by Genrich, as described [here](#atacseq).